Dealing with Screaming Cancer Stress

 I have many hobbies.
 I read, I write.
 Christine knits, makes jewelry and both she and Tess do ballet.
 I lacked something physical, something that would burn off some adrenalin.
 If I were up at our summer cabin in Ontario, I could dig out the old foundations of the deck and porch and make them sturdier, I could build the workbench I promised myself, fix up the dock.
 Chop down trees.
 That's how I get rid of stress, with some form of physical exertion.

 But the problem is that I am basically lazy.
-I have a fairly physical job, which helps a little, I do a little Tai Chi now and then, but not regularly, and I am loth to run because I feel ridiculous.
+I have a moderately physical job, which helps a little, I do a little Tai Chi now and then, but not regularly, and I am loth to run because I feel ridiculous.
 I don't dance and the pools are closed, pretty much.
 So a couple of weeks ago, I went down to Vacaville to do what many red-blooded American males seem to do.
-I joined a shooting range and went and shot a rifle.
+I joined a shooting range and went and shot guns.

 Guns and Ammo